 In addition, the interchangeable balancing counterweights on the tube should be matched to the instrument (see table below).
-Several small 230g counterweights and a two 1kg counterweights are available.
-The latter are mounted on a rod on which they can be moved as required.
+Several small 230g counterweights and a large 1kg counterweight are available.
+The latter is mounted on a rod on which it can be moved as required.
 The rod holder remains attached to the tube at all times.

-CDK20 with DADOS and counterweight
+CDK20 with counterweights